Why STEM for Nevada?

 —Brian Mitchell, Director, Nevada State Office of Innovation, Science and Technology

 According to the Bureau of Labor Statistics STEM Occupations and Salaries report, there will be a 34 percent increase in professional, scientific, and technical services employment by 2018.
 STEM industries in Nevada, like advanced manufacturing, IT, cyber security, energy and agriculture, are growing faster than non-STEM industries.

-Beyond the growing demand from marquee employers like Tesla, Faraday Future and Switch, there are hundreds of other Nevada companies that need workers with STEM skills as well.
+Beyond the growing demand from marquee employers like Tesla and Switch, there are hundreds of other Nevada companies that need workers with STEM skills as well.
 Companies like CalRamic Technologies, Sierra Nevada Corporation and Server Technology are just a few of those doing business in Nevada that require employees with science, technology and engineering training.

 The demand for STEM trained professionals in Nevada is growing by 14%, versus 10% for non-STEM jobs.

 STEM offers our kids exciting career opportunities that afford them the opportunity to make an impact on their community and the world.
 Creating new products, solving ecological challenges, improving how we live—those pursuing STEM careers can make a difference in the world.

 Technology changes and evolves constantly.
 Scientific discoveries constantly force us to reevaluate our ideas about how the world works.
 In a STEM career, you will be challenged to think critically on a daily basis.

 On average, new STEM graduates earn more than graduates from other fields.
 Half of the available jobs in STEM industries do not require a four-year degree.
 The average wage of sub-baccalaureate STEM jobs is more than $50,000 per year, nearly 50 percent higher than that of non-STEM jobs with similar education requirements.